DevelopedByAnurag/Wordoinsta/README.md

-# Wordoinsta
+# WordoInsta

-Here is A Automated Script that installs Wordpress on your Virtual Private Server it will completely setup all your Database and others
+An Automated Script that installs Wordpress on your Virtual Private Server(VPC).
+It will completely setup all your Database and other related stuff related to wordpress.

 ## Steps To Install Script and